reidmorrison/semantic_logger/README.md

 - Add support for a configuration file that can set log level by class name
 - Configuration file to support adding appenders
-- Based on end-user demand add appenders for: Syslog, hadoop, redis, etc..
+- Based on end-user demand add appenders for: hadoop, redis, etc..

 Meta
 ----